-Marty Edwards, Learn IT Compute IT and Make Stuff North East
+Marty Edwards, Learn IT Compute IT

 During this session we will look at using input signals from the real world to control digital outputs using Scratch on a Raspberry Pi.
 By taking part in this Make Stuff activity you will create an analogue switch from card and tin foil, and use it to trigger events on a Raspberry Pi computer using the Scratch programming language.
 This activity is fun and engaging and has a variety of cross curricular possibilities.
 Let's Make Stuff.